perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/7-choice/project-detail.md

 Classy client website designed in Sketch and built with Kirby CMS.

 Choice is a company that curates books for libraries.
-Blogging regularly was part of their business strategy, so I had the additional tasks of converting html articles to markdown and providing guidance for using the admin panel.
+Blogging regularly was part of their business strategy, so I had the additional tasks of converting HTML articles to markdown and providing guidance for using the admin panel.

 <CTA heading="Need a custom website?" />